Cinque Terre itinerary ideas for 1, 2 and 3 days in Cinque Terre Italy. How to get there, the best town to stay, things to do, travel tips.

 Best place to stay in Cinque Terre

-Each of the Cinque Terre towns has its charm and you cannot o wrong in any of them.
+Each of the Cinque Terre towns has its charm and you cannot go wrong in any of them.

 Riomaggiore: lively and fun, this is a lovely yet busy town, mostly suited to visitors who like to stay up late and evening events.

-Manarola: lovely town if you want calm atmospheres and evening aperitivo with sea views.
-No beach here but a sophisticated, pleasant atmosphere.
+Manarola: lovely town if you want calm atmospheres and evening aperitivo with sea views and a sophisticated, pleasant atmosphere.

 Corniglia: far from the beach, this is the best town for visitors looking for a local, low-key experience and to stay away from the crowds